-The Texas Estuarine Resource Network or TERN is a community-based community science program promoting bird monitoring and conservation, managed by the Audubon Texas Coastal Program.
-The TERN program continues Audubon’s legacy of protecting colonial waterbirds by engaging citizens in the community to gather valuable data about bird populations in foraging grounds and rookery habitats.
-The data collected through citizen science programs can be incorporated into management and conservation plans, and influence local, state and federal policy development.
+The Texas Estuarine Resource Network (TERN) is a community-based science program promoting bird monitoring and conservation, managed by the Audubon Texas Coastal Program.
+The TERN program continues Audubon’s legacy of protecting colonial waterbirds by engaging community members to gather valuable data about bird populations in foraging grounds and rookery habitats.
+The data collected through community science programs can be incorporated into management and conservation plans, and influence local, state and federal policy development.

 Our TERN program always welcomes new volunteers to help monitor coastal waterbirds.
 TERN volunteers can help by conducting field surveys or participating in volunteer work days.
 We currently need volunteers to help with three types of surveys:

 - waterbird foraging habitat monitoring